esciencecenter-digital-skills/SICSS-odissei-machine-learning/Theory-on-regression.md

 ### Optimization algorithm

-Optimization algorithm is the algorithms used to minimize the loss function, i.e. to keep changing weights $w$ to reduce loss $J(w)$ until it hopefully ends up at a minimum.
+Now that we have defined a loss function, we want to choose the weights so that the loss is as small as possible.
+We do this with an **optimization algorithm**: an algorithm used to minimize the loss function, i.e. to keep changing weights $w$ to reduce loss $J(w)$ until it hopefully ends up at a minimum.

 The most basic and popular optimization algorithm is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), also known as steepest descent.
 It can be described as below: